yaaminiv/yaaminiv.github.io/_posts/2017-06-30-Preliminary-Spawning-Plan.md

 After my oysters are done conditioning, I will strip spawn them and rear larvae.
 Understanding which males and females to cross, and how many to use, are important to ensure genetic diversity in the F1 generation.

 From each tank, I will pool eggs, but keep sperm separate.
-I will cross the pooled eggs from one tank with sperm from all males.
+I will cross the pooled eggs from one tank with sperm from all males from all tanks.
 The next day, I will measure hatch success, then pool D-hinge larvae by treatment.

 **Table 1**.
 Number of males available for crosses, assuming there is a 50/50 male-to-female ratio in each tank.
 Tanks 1-3 were exposed to low pH conditions, and tanks 4-6 had ambient water conditions.
 Number of oysters from each tank can be found [here](https://yaaminiv.github.io/Manchester-Conditioning-Update2/).